 2. Sometimes a delivery of products does not arrive at a facility when it should, and sometimes my simulation results are not the same as other people working on the same case study – is this a bug in the software?

 Delivery vehicles occasionally miss deliveries.
 The frequency of missed deliveries depends on the frequency of deliveries and the time it takes for a vehicle to travel its delivery route.
 More frequent deliveries made by vehicles traveling on longer routes result in higher rates of missed deliveries (just like in the real world).
 Because of missed deliveries it is necessary to have “safety stock” inventory at facilities (just like in the real world) to keep them going when this occurs.
 And sometimes there will even be two deliveries made when only one was expected, so you need to have a bit of extra storage space available at facilities to handle unexpected deliveries.
-See a full explanation in “Delivery Schedules Do Not Always Work Perfectly”.
+To improve scheduling of vehicles on routes see a full explanation in “Delivery Schedules Do Not Always Work Perfectly”.

 You will also notice your simulation results do not always match exactly with results of others working on the same case study.
 This is because of small differences in where you place a facility or how you define routes or vehicles or times between departures.
 The more adjustments and changes you make to your supply chain model (even very small ones), the more your results will differ from others who do similar but not exactly identical things in their models.
 Learn more about this in “The Butterfly Effect“.

 3. I was checking my simulation results and noticed there was a bunch of new inventory added to the on-hand amount at a facility and some inventory was subtracted from on-hand amounts at other facilities before the simulation even got to day one, and vehicle costs seemed high as well – what’s going on here?